 I asked the gentleman if he had actually-eaten at this restaurant…which sparked a very spirited response, in which he described this restaurant’s bar-b-que menu in some detail, as ‘the best’ Memphis had to offer, and then set about comparing it to other, far more well-known (publicized) Memphis restaurants.
 The gentleman went on to describe how he had come to be personally acquainted with the owner, and that he and his family ate there each time they visited Memphis.
 Our discussion concluded with him saying that he routinely had this restaurant’s bar-b-que FedExed’ to his St. Louis residence.

-The takeaway from this person-to-person experience…is that this individual had unabashedly assumed promotional ownership insofar as perpetuating his bar-be-que (intangible taste – food) experiences in Memphis vs. St. Louis, his current residence.
+The takeaway from this person-to-person experience…is that this individual had unabashedly assumed promotional ownership insofar as perpetuating his bar-be-que (intangible taste – food) experiences in Memphis vs. St. Louis.

-Having been a former resident of Memphis, myself…I can say unequivocally, there are easily 100+ good bar-b-que ‘joints’ located throughout the city of Memphis, some of which are weekend only – vacant street corner ‘pop-up’s where, according to my palate, high quality bar-b-que is readily available, providing one is sufficiently adventurous to stray from the mainstream and go deep into Memphis’ various neighborhoods.
+Being a former resident of Memphis…I can say unequivocally, there are easily 100+ good bar-b-que ‘joints’ located throughout the city of Memphis, some of which are weekend only – vacant street corner ‘pop-up’s where, according to my palate, high quality bar-b-que is readily available, providing one is sufficiently adventurous to stray from the mainstream and go deep into Memphis’ various neighborhoods.

 For those who may find the intent of this post elusive…allow me to point out that the (a.) tastes of multitudes of bar-b-que, (b.) sounds and imagery of Beale Street, (c.) the flamboyance of Elvis Presley’s former residence, Graceland, and (d.) the unperilled logistics of FedEx, are individually and collectively extraordinarily valuable intangible assets, without which, or diminution of, Memphis may likely be a less competitive – attractive city.